 The minds capacity to handle stress can be described as ego strength and the force of the unconscious emotions can be described as the unconscious impulses.
 Just as the conscious mind is constantly confronted by the demands from the outside world it is also confronted by the demands imposed upon it from these unconscious impulses.

-If the force of the unconscious impulses is stronger than one’s ego strength then one feels destabilised, unable to concentrate, anxious, depressed, restless, agitated, unable to enjoy life irrespective of having a strong ego strength.
+If the force of the unconscious impulses is stronger than one’s ego strength then one feels destabilised, unable to concentrate, anxious, depressed, restless, agitated, and unable to enjoy life irrespective of having a strong ego strength.

 On the other hand if the ego strength of the conscious mind is stronger than the unconscious impulses one feels in control, calm and collected, focused, able to enjoy things even if the force of unconscious impulses is strong.